 What Is Concealed Carry Insurance?

-Concealed carry insurance is a relatively new concept, bred from the rising number of registered concealed carry permit holders throughout the United States.
-In the most basic of terms, concealed carry insurance (and in a broader sense, self-defense insurance) provides legal protection benefits to the holder should he or she ever have to use force in a self-defense or home-defense incident.
+Known within the industry as self-defense liability insurance, concealed carry insurance is a relatively new concept, bred from the rising number of registered concealed carry permit holders throughout the United States.
+In the most basic of terms, concealed carry insurance provides legal protection benefits to the holder should he or she ever have to use force in a self-defense or home-defense incident.

 How Does Concealed Carry Insurance Work?

-As with other forms of insurance, policies covering acts of self-defense vary by provider and by the level of protection chosen by each policyholder.
-Companies may provide funds for legal defense up front or compensate policyholders only after the case has been settled.
+As with other forms of insurance, policies covering acts of self-defense vary by provider and by the level of insurance chosen by each policyholder.
+Companies may provide funds for legal defense upfront or compensate policyholders only after the case has been settled.
 Still others do not offer financial assistance at all, instead providing access to a network of on-call lawyers who specialize in self-defense or firearms litigation.

 Because not all self-defense encounters involve concealed carry or home-defense firearms, self-defense insurance policies may cover other legal weapons — from hands, knives and OC spray to weapons of opportunity such as umbrellas, bricks or frying pans.